 Traditional Fine Arts Organization, Inc. (TFAO)

 Through the generosity of time and talent on the part of hundreds of volunteers, TFAO's avoidance of paid staff, and other efficiencies, TFAO is able to operate with negligible financial resources.
-TFAO is funded 100% by donations and receives no government support.
+TFAO is 100% non-commercial, is funded solely by donations and receives no government support.

 For historical financial and governance information, you may view online the State of Arizona Corporation Commission Corporation Annual Report & Certificate of Disclosure for TFAO for each year by clicking here, then clicking on "Corporate Records," and then "Corporations Annual Reports by Name."
 You may either enter File Number 1088188-7 or Traditional Fine arts Organization to view the annual reports.
 Please note that no statement of financial condition is required.
 This is because of legislation enacted exempting nonprofit corporations of a specified class which includes TFAO.

 The Federal Identification Number for TFAO is 14-1892264

 Assets, as of December 31, 2018 were $1,272, consisting 100% of cash for day-to-day operations.
 A promised gift for the following calendar year will provide sufficient cash for continuing operations.
 Such gifts have been provided to TFAO since its inception and it is anticipated that they will be provided indefinitely.
 TFAO possesses no office equipment, furniture, or other assets of significant value.
 Current liabilities, including pending bills related to internet and phone service, plus other incidental expenses as of December 31, 2017 were less than $100.
 TFAO has no long-term liabilities.